DaziumDesignSolutions/CobaltTalon.com/contents/solutions/analytic-modules/1-population-health-analytic-module.md

 ### Population Health Analytic Module

-`remove --Integrates and transforms healthcare claims and clinical data via a unique combination of data mapping tools, healthcare-specific data model, world-class technology platform and expert data management resources.`

-`Leverage healthcare claims and clinical data in conjunction with a healthcare specific data model and multiple data enrichment methodologies to allow an organization to effectively gain insights into the health, and ultimately, management of any defined population.`
+Leverages healthcare claims and clinical data, in conjunction with a healthcare specific data model and multiple data enrichment methodologies, in support of a healthcare organization ability to effectively gain insights into the health and ultimate management of any defined population.

 [Landing]